natelandau/obsidian-metadata/README.md

 How bulk imports work:

--   Only notes which match the path in the CSV file are updated
+-   **Only notes which match the path in the CSV file are updated**
--   Effected notes will have ALL of their metadata changed to reflect the values in the CSV file
+-   **Effected notes will have ALL of their metadata changed** to reflect the values in the CSV file
--   Existing metadata in an effected note will be rewritten.
+-   **Existing metadata in a matching note will be rewritten**.
 This may result in it's location and/or formatting within the note being changed
--   inline tags ignore any value added to the `key` column
+-   Inline tags ignore any value added to the `key` column

 You can export all your notes with their associated metadata in this format from the "Export Metadata" section of the script to be used as a template for your bulk changes.